How Our 0% Net Carbon Commitment Combats Climate Change

 “Sustainability” and “Eco-Friendly” to us mean far more than offsetting carbon emissions or one-off donations or products that use small fractions of responsibly sourced materials, etc. To us, environmental “sustainability” means taking EVERYTHING into consideration.
 This is why, in contrast to fast fashion’s “take, make, dispose” model, we believe in a “circular fashion” approach that takes environmental impact into account at all stages ranging from the initial design products, to the sourcing of materials, to manufacturing, to logistics to the final customer, to the end lifecycle of products post consumer use, and all steps in between.

-And lastly, for example, it’s why our goal is to maintain 0% net carbon emissions through measuring, reducing, and offsetting 100% of our carbon emissions from the start of our supply chain all the way to our customers’ doorsteps.
+And lastly, for example, it’s why our goal is to maintain 0% net carbon emissions through measuring, striving to reduce, and ensuring the offsetting of 100% of our carbon emissions from the start of our supply chain all the way to our customers’ doorsteps.

 Our Environmental Conservation Work Since 2018